+(ii)(A) All of the following conditions are met:

+(1) The entity is a foreign organization or foreign public entity;

+(2) The Federal award or subaward will be performed outside the United States;

+(3) The Federal award or subaward will be less than $25,000; and

+(4) The Federal agency deems it to be impractical for the entity to comply with the requirements of this part.

+(B) The Federal agency must determine this exemption on a case-by-case basis while utilizing a risk-based approach;

-(ii) For a foreign organization or foreign public entity applying for or receiving a Federal award or subaward for a project or program performed outside the United States valued at less than $25,000, if the Federal awarding agency deems it to be impractical for the entity to comply with the requirement(s).
-This exemption must be determined by the Federal awarding agency on a case-by-case basis while utilizing a risk-based approach and does not apply if subawards are anticipated.
+(iii) For applicants or recipients, the Federal agency may exempt foreign organizations or foreign public entities from completing full registration in SAM.gov for a Federal award less than $500,000 that will be performed outside the United States.
+Foreign organizations or foreign public entities exempted from registering in SAM.gov under this provision must still obtain a UEI.
+The Federal agency must determine this exemption on a case-by-case basis while utilizing a risk-based approach; or

-(iii) For an applicant, if the Federal awarding agency makes a determination that there are exigent circumstances that prohibit the applicant from receiving a unique entity identifier and completing SAM registration prior to receiving a Federal award.
-In these instances, Federal awarding agencies must require the recipient to obtain a unique entity identifier and complete SAM registration within 30 days of the Federal award date.
+(iv) For applicants, the Federal agency determines that there are exigent circumstances that prohibit the applicant from receiving a UEI and registering in SAM.gov before receiving a Federal award.
+In these instances, Federal agencies must require the recipient to obtain a UEI and complete registration in SAM.gov within 30 days of the Federal award date.

-(3) Federal awarding agencies' use of generic unique entity identifier, as described in paragraphs (c)(1) and (2) of this section, should be rare.
-Having a generic unique entity identifier limits a recipient's ability to use Governmentwide systems that are needed to comply with some reporting requirements.

-(d) Class exceptions.
-OMB may allow exceptions for classes of Federal awards, applicants, and recipients subject to the requirements of this part when exceptions are not prohibited by statute.
+(b) Class exceptions.
+OMB may approve additional exceptions for classes of Federal awards, applicants, or recipients subject to the requirements of this part when exceptions are not prohibited by statute.

 Subpart B—Policy